The Hatfield House

 Matching the interior of the Hatfield theatre

-with a still standing church was difficult since certain elements in
+with a still standing church in Italy is difficult since certain elements in

 both the Hatfield theatre and Sant Apollinare Nuovo have been